Lego City Undercover

-Lego City Undercover is an action-adventure video game developed by TT Fusion and published by Nintendo for the Wii U in 2013.
-It was later re-released for Nintendo Switch, PlayStation 4, Windows via Steam, and Xbox One by Warner Bros.
+Lego City Undercover is a 2013 action-adventure game developed by TT Fusion and published by Nintendo for the Wii U. It was re-released for the Nintendo Switch, PlayStation 4, Windows, and Xbox One by Warner Bros.
 Interactive Entertainment in 2017.
-Based on the City themed toyline by Lego, the narrative follows cop Chase McCain as he returns to Lego City and pursues escaped crime boss Rex Fury.
+Based on the City-themed toyline by Lego, the narrative follows police officer Chase McCain as he returns to Lego City and pursues escaped crime boss Rex Fury.
 Gameplay features McCain both exploring the open world hub of Lego City, and completing self-contained levels featuring puzzles and combat.
-The original version was single-player only, while the re-release added local two-player multiplayer.

-The first prototypes for Lego City Undercover were produced in 2010, with development beginning in 2011 after Nintendo approached parent company TT Games about developing for the Wii U. At the time production began, it was to be the first title featuring voice acting, and it was the first in the TT Games Lego series not to rely on a movie or comic license.
-The script, written by Graham Goring, made extensive use of parody and reference to both crime shows, and other movies and television series.
+After satisfactory technical advancements and the completion of other Lego video games featuring existing IPs, the first prototypes for Lego City Undercover were produced in 2010, with development beginning in 2011 after Nintendo approached parent company TT Games about developing for the Wii U. At the time production began, it was to be the first Lego video game featuring voice acting, and it was the first in the TT Games Lego series not to rely on a movie or comic license.
+The script, written by Graham Goring, made extensive use of parody and references to various media.
 The Lego City hub was based on multiple real locations.
+Nintendo was generally hands-off with the development process but would receive updates and suggest changes.